wein.plus

 Old vines

-As a rule, at least 25-year-old vines are considered "old".
-The age is often used by producers for advertising purposes to indicate a special quality.
-This is indicated on the label by designations such as "old vines" or French "vieilles vignes".
-Many French appellation regulations state that no vines under three years old may be used.
-Many major wineries in France only use vines with self-imposed minimum ages for Grand Vins.
-However, there is no generally valid minimum age, the term is used in different ways and also has no meaning in wine law.
-Sometimes it is also understood to mean ungrafted (ungrafted) vines.
+As a rule, vines that are at least 35 years old are considered "old".
+The age is used by producers for advertising purposes to emphasise special quality.
+This is indicated on the label by designations such as "old vines" or the French term "Vieilles vignes".
+Many French appellation regulations stipulate that no vines less than three years old may be used.
+Many important wine estates in France only use vines with a self-imposed minimum age for their Grand Vins.
+However, there is no generally applicable minimum age and the term is used in different ways.
+Often these are also ungrafted (ungrafted) vines.

 Voices of our members